gwarf/dotfiles/README.md

 ### Pushing changes

-> If autocomit is enabled in `~/.config/chezmoi/chezmoi.toml`, changes made
+> If auto-commit is enabled in `~/.config/chezmoi/chezmoi.toml`, changes made
 > with `chezmoi edit` are automatically committed and pushed

 ```shell